53cur3M3/ModSec-CRS-IP-Management-Plugin/README.md

 This repository contains an IP-Management Plugin that provides:
  * Dynamic IP Tracking lists
- * TODO: Dynamic IP allow listing
+ * Dynamic IP allow listing
- * TODO: Dynamic IP deny listing
+ * Dynamic IP deny listing

 The CRS plugin documentation can be found on the [website](https://coreruleset.org/docs/configuring/plugins/).